 RULE (4 CCR) 723-8-6.
 GAS PURCHASE REPORTS.

 723-8-6.1 Purpose of the GPR.
 The purpose of the GPR is to present the utility’s actual purchases of gas commodity and Upstream Services during each month of the Gas Purchase Year.
-The information provided in the GPR shall be used by the Commission to evaluate the prudency of the utility’s actual costs of purchasing gas commodity and Upstream Services during the Gas Purchase Year.
+The Commission shall use information provided in the GPR to make an initial evaluation of the prudence of the utility’s actual costs of purchasing gas commodity and Upstream Services during the Gas Purchase Year.
+If the Commission decides to initiate a prudence review hearing, it shall do so by written order within 120 days of the filing of the GPR.
+The prudence review may result in tariff or rate changes that could affect different classifications of customers.

 723-8-6.2 GPR Filing Requirements.
 A GPR shall be filed under the previous year’s GPP Docket number (filed approximately 15 months previously), as a separate filing, at the same time as the annual GCA application pursuant to the schedule provided in Rules 2.1 and 2.2.
-An original and 15 copies shall be filed.
-Specific exhibits or other information may be filed under seal, accompanied by a motion for protective order in accordance with Rule 7.
+An original and 1015 copies shall be filed.
+Specific exhibits or other information may be filed under seal.

 723-8-6.3 Contents of the GPR.
 A GPR shall contain the exhibits specified in Rules 6.3.1 through 6.3.4.
 These exhibits shall be organized in a manner that specifically references, and responds to, the requirements contained in each of the these Rules.
 Cross-referenced and footnoted work-papers fully explaining the amounts shown in each exhibit shall also be provided.
 All underlying support documentation and work papers shall be made available.